julianoscabral/MoF3D/README.md

 # MoF3D
 Modelling tree and Forests in 3 Dimensions

 This is the repository with the codes and executables for a mechanistic model for simulating realistic functional-structural trees and forests in 3D (DFG project ModVE, number SA-21331).
-The model is presented in the PhD thesis of Gunnar Petter (https://ediss.uni-goettingen.de/handle/11858/00-1735-0000-0023-3E28-8) and in the preprint (currently in review as well):
+The model is presented in the PhD thesis of Gunnar Petter (https://ediss.uni-goettingen.de/handle/11858/00-1735-0000-0023-3E28-8), has been available as preprint:

 Petter, G., Kreft, H., Ong, Y., Zotz, G., Sarmento, J. (2020).
 Modeling the long-term dynamics of tropical forests: from leaf traits to whole-tree growth patterns.
 BioRxiv (https://www.biorxiv.org/content/10.1101/2020.06.01.128256v1).

+The revised version of the preprint is now published:

+Petter, G., Kreft, H., Ong, Y., Zotz, G., Sarmento, J. (2021).
+Modelling the long-term dynamics of tropical forests: From leaf traits to whole-tree growth patterns.
+Ecological Modelling, 460, 109735. https://doi.org/10.1016/j.ecolmodel.2021.109735

 MoF3D is also used in the manuscripts:

 Petter, G.; Zotz, G.; Kreft, H.; Sarmento Cabral, J. (2021).
 Agent-based modelling of the effects of forest dynamics, selective logging, and fragment size on epiphyte communities.
-Ecology and Evolution, early view. https://doi.org/10.1002/ece3.7255
+Ecology and Evolution, 11, 2937–2951. https://doi.org/10.1002/ece3.7255

 *Disclaimer* The code and configuration files are not entirely user friendly (no professional computer scientist here), so please do not hesitate in contacting if you want to apply the model and have trouble figuring out how to specify the configuration file.